Prof.Sayed Mohsen Hosseini

 The Global Summit on Heart Diseases which is to be held in August 20-21, 2020 at Webinar,.Heart Diseases 2020 will be an imaginative and strengthening International get-together reflecting the course of Cardiology in the 21st century in an ensured yet empowering condition that offers a wide extent of redirections to individuals everything considered.
 This gathering gives an amazing opportunity to discuss the latest enhancements inside the field

 Heart Conferences Successfully Organized Past Cardiology Congress on theme Heart Diseases Summit ✦82 Attendees✦54 Speakers ✦5 Exhibitors, Now the series for 2020 Heart Diseases Summit 2020.

 Heart Diseases Summit 2020 will accumulate world-class instructors, researchers and cardiologists to talk about procedure for infirmity remediation for Heart, Electrocardiography, Heart Failure, Nuclear Cardiology gatherings, cardiology gatherings are wanted to give differing and stream setting up that will keep accommodating masters by one another of the issues affecting the desire, finding and treatment of cardiovascular pollution.
-The gathering will be managed around the subject " Accelerated action to prevent the Cardiovascular diseases ".
+The gathering will be managed around the subject " Prevention of Cardiovascular Disease in the time of covid-19 ".

 For what reason to go???

 - Cardiology Students, Scientists